aleshaleksey/fansys23/08-spell-list.md

 - If it fails the CON save, each of its six stats (STR, DEX, CON, INT, WIS, CHA) are reduced by 2 permanently.
 - If it fails the WIS save, it loses 9 proficiency points from up to 4 skills (chosen by dice roll, counting down from the first skill till the number of ranks is 0, and then moving to the next randomly chosen skill if it has lost less than 9 points in total so far).
 It also forgets 7 abilities.

+**Special**: The spell requires a great sacrifice as a material component.
+This is usually the mortal vessel of the spell, or an artefact.
+Dark gods often prefer innocent sacrifices which may be corrupted or destroyed, or powerful vessels who share their ideals.
+More benevolent gods tend to prefer willing sacrifices or those who have undergone great hardships.

 **Limitations**: